-1. Overcoat (Class A only) - command staff; sergeants wearing the blouse coat.
+- 1. Overcoat (Class A only) commanders, sergeants, and officers wearing the blouse coat.

-- 2. "Blauer"style jacket all ranks
+- 2. "Blauer" style jacket all ranks

 - 3. Leather jacket all ranks

 - 4. Fleece or softshell jacket all ranks

 - 5. High visibility jacket all ranks

 - 6. Rain jacket all ranks

-- 7. LBV approved jackets authorized to be worn underneath the LBV
+- 7. LBV-approved jackets authorized to be worn underneath the LBV

 - 8. Blauer-style winter parka all ranks